miragecoa/MyBlog-en/docs/source/overview/introduction.rst

 ============
 Welcome to my personal blog!

-I am Shengyuan Lin, a Computer Science student currently studying at Rensselaer Polytechnic Institute (RPI).
+I am Shengyuan Lin, a computer scientist passionate about applying cutting-edge AI to the financial sector.
+Currently pursuing a Master's degree in Electrical and Computer Engineering at Carnegie Mellon University, I lead the Open FinLLM Leaderboard, an open-source initiative dedicated to building the next generation of AI evaluation standards for the financial industry.

 Contact Information
 ======================